-Move the TEMPERATURE switch into the OFF position, and then hold down the COPY button for approximately 5 seconds until the screen changes.
+Move the System Mode Switch into the OFF position, and then hold down the COPY button for approximately 5 seconds until the screen changes.
 The menu will always start with item #01, and is advanced to each following item by a single press of the NEXT button.
 The options for each item are changed using the UP or DOWN buttons.